Born: Maplewood, NJ

 2017 U.S. Ranking: 2

-Ibtihaj Muhammad, an American sabre fencer, is a 2016 Olympic medalist, 5-time Senior World medalist and World Champion in the sport of fencing.
-In August 2016, she became the first American woman to compete in the Olympics in hijab and is also the first Muslim woman to win an Olympic medal for the United States.
-Ibtihaj is a 3-time All American from Duke University, with a dual degree in International Relations and African Studies.
-In 2014, Ibtihaj launched her own clothing company, Louella, which aims to bring affordable modest fashion to the United States market.
-This summer, Mattel will release their first hijabi Barbie doll, modeled in Ibtihaj’s likeness, as part of Barbie’s “Shero” line of dolls.
-Ibtihaj’s memoir, PROUD: My Fight for an Unlikely American Dream, will also be released in July.
+Ibtihaj Muhammad is an entrepreneur, activist, speaker and Olympic medalist in fencing.
+A 2016 Olympic bronze medalist, 5-time Senior World medalist and World Champion, in 2016, Ibtihaj became the first American woman to compete in the Olympics in hijab.
+Ibtihaj was a 3-time All American at Duke University where she graduated with a dual major in International Relations and African Studies.
+In 2014, Ibtihaj launched her own clothing company, Louella, which aims to bring modest, fashionable and affordable clothing to the United States market.
+In 2017, Mattel announced their first hijabi Barbie, modeled in Ibtihaj’s likeness, as part of Barbie’s “Shero” line of dolls.
+The Barbie became available for purchase in July 2018.
+Ibtihaj also released her debut memoir in July 2018, PROUD: My Fight for an Unlikely American Dream.

 Ibtihaj is a sports ambassador with the U.S. Department of State’s Empowering Women and Girls through Sport Initiative, and works closely with organizations like Athletes for Impact and the Special Olympics.
 Named to Time Magazine’s 100 Most Influential list, Ibtihaj is an important figure in a larger global discussion on equality and the importance of sport.
 Her voice continues to unite both the sports and non-sports world.